rodrigodivino/literature-analyzer/README.md

 and ```Literature Analyzer Application``` (the trigram).

-The n-grams that appears in more than 1% of titles become keywords.
+The n-grams that appear in more than 1% of titles become keywords.
 The full set of unique keywords are then counted against each title to compute occurrence statistics.

 If a keyword is found in a title, the associated sub-keywords are not counted.
 For example, if a body of papers produces both "Deep Learning" and "Learning" as keywords, a paper "Deep Learning Technique" will count only towards the longest keyword (in this case, "Deep Learning"), and will not count towards sub-keywords (in this case, "Learning").

+Counting keywords produces the following data:

 - **Occurrences:** How many titles contain the keyword.
 - **Occurrences in Surveys:** How many titles contain both the keyword and the term "Survey".